 Christ, the Son of God, came into the world for a purpose and if that was lost on the people who witnessed His baptism as well as his disciples and others who subsequently witnessed His great ministry, then the Father would speak again.
 Thus, nearly three years after the baptism of Christ, the Father’s voice was heard again.
 This took place at the transfiguration.
-On this occasion, the Father did not only declare Christ as His beloved Son but He commanded us to listen to Him: “This is my beloved Son, with whom I am well pleased; listen to Him” (Matt.
+On this occasion, the Father did not simply declare Christ as His beloved Son but He commanded us to listen to Him: “This is my beloved Son, with whom I am well pleased; listen to Him” (Matt.
 17:5).

 The Father’s message was meant first and foremost for St. Peter and his colleagues, who though had recognized Jesus as “the Christ, the Son of the living God” (Matt.
 16:16), did not fully know His mission.
 For instance, being ignorant of God’s plan for our salvation, St. Peter rebuked Jesus Christ for predicting His suffering, death and resurrection (Matt.
 16:21-22).
 St. Peter was certainly wrong on this account (cf. Matt.
 16:23).
-The transfiguration event was, therefore, to let St. Peter and his colleagues have a glimpse of God’s plan of salvation, and to let them listen to Christ who has full knowledge of the plan and who has come to accomplish the mission of salvation in accordance with that plan.
+The transfiguration event was, therefore, to let St. Peter and his colleagues have a glimpse of God’s plan of salvation, and to let them listen to Christ who had full knowledge of the plan and who had come to accomplish the mission of salvation in accordance with that plan.

 Moreover, to listen to the Son of God is imperative for all who want to be saved.
 He came into the world for a purpose – to save us.
 Now, in a period of a natural disaster, victims need to listen to the rescue officers.
 Similarly, since Christ has come to save us from supernatural disaster caused by the “earthquake of sin”, we cannot but listen to Him.
 Hence, the Father, who together with the Son and the Holy Spirit had put in place the rescue plan, instructs us to listen to His Son.

-Let us listen to Him through:
+Therefore, beloved, let us listen to Christ through:

 - His Church